-A WARNING The Cruise Control automates the function of the accelerator pedal to maintain your car at a constant speed.
+The Cruise Control automates the function of the accelerator pedal to maintain your car at a constant speed.
 This can be a convenience on long trips, but it can also be a danger if there are many other cars on the road or if the road is unfamiliar.
 Pay strict attention to the responsibility of driving whenever using the Cruise Control.

-CAUTION: Because the Cruise Control directly activates the accelerator pedal, don't rest your foot under the pedal when the Cruise Control is on; it may pull the pedal down onto your foot.
+Because the Cruise Control directly activates the accelerator pedal, don't rest your foot under the pedal when the Cruise Control is on; it may pull the pedal down onto your foot.

-- With Cruise Control on, your speed will still vary slightly, particularly when going up or down hills. - Do not ride the brakes or clutch (5 speed transmission), as this will cause the Cruise Control to disengage.
+- With Cruise Control on, your speed will still vary slightly, particularly when going up or down hills. - Do not drive with your foot on the brake or clutch pedal (manual transmission), as this will cause the Cruise Control to disengage.